 Understand that you are doing the right thing.

-Contact Weirton Medical Center with questions about social distancing or if you need help to get through the rest of the quarantine.
+Call Weirton Medical Center at (304) 797-6DOC with questions about social distancing or if you need help to get through the rest of the quarantine.